arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 When we have an entry point to the system ready, it's time to implement secondary adapters.
 We are going to need persistence of the orders.

 {{< figure src="/post/hexagonal-architecture-spring-boot/orders-jpa-adapter-model-mapping.svg" caption="Mapping of models in orders JPA adapter" >}}
-In the example we are using JPA because it's what a lot of people are familiar with.
+In the example, we are using JPA because it's what most people are familiar with.
 Here we have the dependency inversion principle in action, where the application does not depend on the adapter directly but depends on a secondary port, which is then implemented by the adapter.

 ```java
 @Component